Western Center Explained

 History and closure

-The Pennsylvania Reform School, originally the House of Refuge of Western Pennsylvania, opened in 1850 as a reform school for local delinquent children.
-Originally located on the north shore of the Ohio River, the school relocated in 1872 to Morganza, an area northeast of Canonsburg, Pa., in Washington County.
-The school changed its name in 1876 to the Pennsylvania Reform School.
-The school was the home of youth under the age of 21, many of whom were convicted of crimes such as theft, larceny, rape, and murder.
-The school often applied strict discipline policies to force adherence to their rules, and students were often contracted for labor in nearby farms.
-In 1911, the school, attempting to remove the stigma of a reform school, changed its name to the Pennsylvania Industrial Training School.
-The school changed its name a fourth time in 1960, to the Canonsburg Youth Development Center.
-In 1962, a hospital for mentally disabled people also opened on the campus.
-The Youth Development Center was eventually phased out of existence, and the mental hospital, eventually named Western Center, utilized some the former reformatory buildings.[4]
+The Pennsylvania Reform School, originally known as the House of Refuge of Western Pennsylvania, was established in 1850 as a reform school for delinquent children from the local area.
+Initially located on the north shore of the Ohio River, the school relocated in 1872 to Morganza, an area northeast of Canonsburg, Pennsylvania, in Washington County.
+In 1876, the school was renamed the Pennsylvania Reform School.
+It housed youths under the age of 21, many of whom were convicted of crimes such as theft, larceny, rape, and murder.
+The institution enforced strict discipline policies, and students were often contracted out for labor on nearby farms.

 Reputation